Application Open: Friday, Jan 16, 2026

 Deaf Arts Leadership (DAL) is a new pilot program by Urban Jazz Dance Company and Deaf Spotlight.
 DAL aims to increase the pool of Deaf, DeafBlind, DeafDisabled and Hard of Hearing leaders in the arts and culture sector across the United States.
 Many thanks to the Borealis Philanthropy Disability Inclusion Fund for supporting this project.

-In DAL program, you will:
+In the DAL program, you will:

 • Learn the business side of the creative sector: fundraising, marketing, budgeting, strategic planning, and fostering equity in the arts ecosystem